Make AI work for people and progress

 While monitoring market developments closely, act only when clear harm emerges and lower entry barriers by improving access to capital, simplifying rules, and promoting GenAI adoption across industries.

-2. Align rules to cut duplication
+2. Align AI rules to cut duplication

 One coordinated approach will make AI compliance simpler and smarter.